-Types of kids' camps in Burlington
+Types of summer camp in Burlington

 Why restrict yourself to one camp or one interest?
 There are many possibilities as seen below.
 The breadth of camp options means you can explore a variety of subjects and interests, and learn about things you might not have considered before.
 Take a look!